 Here are some ways your organization can celebrate Volunteer Appreciation Week.

-When is Volunteer Appreciation Week 2020?
+When is Volunteer Appreciation Week 2023?

-3 Ways to Celebrate Volunteer Appreciation Week Virtually
+3 Ways to Celebrate Volunteer Appreciation Week

 So how should you celebrate your volunteers this April?
 Here are a few volunteer appreciation week ideas to get you started.

-1. Host a Virtual Celebration
+1. Host a Celebration During Volunteer Week

 2. Show Recognition

 There are tons of ways to recognize your volunteers’ hard work—and they don’t have to cost money!